 It’s unclear who’s behind the breach, but according to Kaiser Permanente’s website notice, an unauthorized party had accessed one employee’s emails.

-The compromised emails led to a data breach which took place in early April, and may have exposed patients’:
+The compromised emails led to a data breach that took place in early April and may have exposed patients’:

 - First and last names